Computer Science and Cybersecurity

 Computer science majors and minors are encouraged to take advantage of internship opportunities.
 Most computer- related internships are paid positions.
 Some positions are available on campus during the school year while others are in industry, usually during the summer.
 A student may receive course credit for an internship through the University Elective Internship Program (see the description of CS 493 for requirements).

-Any interested student may join either the student chapter of the Association for Computing Machinery or the Mathematics Association of America.
+Any interested student may join the student chapters of the Association for Computing Machinery, the National Cybersecurity Student Association or the Mathematics Association of America.

 Upsilon Pi Epsilon, Ohio Epsilon chapter, honors students who have shown academic excellence in the computing sciences.
 The purpose of the society is to promote the computing sciences and to encourage its contribution to the enhancement of knowledge.
 Computer science majors who have completed 60 hours of overall course work with a GPA of at least 3.5 are eligible for membership.